For Your Eyes Only (song)

-"For Your Eyes Only" is the theme to the 12th James Bond movie of the same name, written by Bill Conti and Mick Leeson, and performed by Scottish singer Sheena Easton.
-The song reached number four on the US Billboard Hot 100, and number eight on the UK Singles Chart.
-It was nominated for Best Original Song at the Academy Awards in 1982.
+"For Your Eyes Only" is the 1981 theme to the 12th James Bond movie of the same name, written by Bill Conti and Mick Leeson, and performed by Scottish singer Sheena Easton for the accompanying soundtrack album.
+The song reached number four on the US Billboard Hot 100, and number eight on the UK singles chart.
+It was nominated for an Academy Award for Best Original Song at the 54th Academy Awards and Golden Globe Award for Best Original Song at the 39th Golden Globe Awards in 1982.

 Background

-Conti – who was also responsible for the film's score – had originally written the song thinking about Donna Summer or Dusty Springfield, singers he thought "fit the Bond style".
-Film studio United Artists suggested Sheena Easton, an up-and-coming singer who had recently scored a No.1 hit in America with "Morning Train".
-Conti heard Easton's debut album Take My Time and felt unimpressed but decided to work with her in the song after meeting Easton in person.
+Bill Conti – who was also responsible for the film For Your Eyes Only's score – had originally written the song thinking about Donna Summer or Dusty Springfield, singers he thought "fit the Bond style".
+Film studio United Artists suggested Sheena Easton, an up-and-coming singer who had recently scored a Billboard Hot 100 number one hit in America with "Morning Train".
+Conti heard Easton's 1981 debut album Take My Time and felt unimpressed but decided to work with her in the song after meeting Easton in person.

-Leeson's lyrics originally used "for your eyes only" only as the final line, as the lyricist felt he could only use the phrase as a conclusion.
+Mick Leeson's lyrics originally used "for your eyes only" only as the final line, as the lyricist felt he could only use the phrase as a conclusion.
 After credit sequence artist Maurice Binder complained about having to synchronize the unveiling of the title with it being said in the theme song, Conti decided to work with Leeson to write lyrics that opened with "for your eyes only".
 The US band Blondie had previously been asked to write the title song but it was rejected in favour of Conti's by the Bond producers.
-(Blondie's finished recording, a completely different song also called "For Your Eyes Only", appeared on their 1982 album The Hunter).
+(Blondie's recording of a completely different song, also called "For Your Eyes Only", appeared on their 1982 album The Hunter).

 Easton is the only artist (to date) to be seen singing the theme song to a Bond movie during its opening titles, as Maurice Binder liked Easton's appearance and decided to add her to the credits.
-Her seductive appearance in these clips was, according to Roger Moore, more sexy than any of the Bond girls, although Easton herself states that the filming process was very unglamorous.
+Her seductive appearance in these clips was, according to Roger Moore, sexier than any of the Bond girls, although Easton herself states that the filming process was very unglamorous.
 In particular, Binder had to attach Easton to a chair so she would be immobile during a take where the camera zooms on the singer's lips.

 This was one of the few Bond themes not to have a contribution by John Barry.
 The song was produced by Christopher Neil, who was Easton's regular producer at the time.

 The song was released as a single in June 1981, at the same time as the film's launch.
-It became a worldwide hit, reaching the top ten in the UK, number 1 in the Netherlands and top five in the US.
+It became a worldwide hit, reaching the top ten on the UK Singles Chart, number 1 in the Netherlands and top five in the US.
 It remains one of Easton's biggest hits and is included on compilation soundtrack albums.

+Reception

 Record World said that Easton's vocal shows "overwhelming vocal range and power."